priyanshi-furiya/Closira-AI-Agent/prompt_design.md

 ### Why Not Function Calling?

-Gemini supports function calling, but structured JSON is simpler for this use case:
+Mistral supports function calling, but structured JSON is simpler for this use case:
 - We don't need the model to invoke external tools
 - We just need structured metadata alongside the response
 - JSON mode has lower latency than function calling